renesas-rz/rzg2_flash_writer/README.md

 ## 5. How to run the RZ/V2M flash writer
 ### Step.1 Equipment setting
 Connect your PC and the target board via a serial to micro-USB cable.
-Start a terminal software on your PC.
-Set the configuration of terminal software is as follows and select the Standard COM port.
+Start terminal software on your PC.
+Set the configuration of terminal software as follows and select the Standard COM port.
 | Baud rate  | Data bit | Parity bit | Stop bit | Flow control |
 |------------|----------|------------|----------|--------------|
 | 115200bps  | 8bits    | none       | 1bit     | none         |